 To some, programming is hard.
 To others, it is cruel.
 While it may be both of these things it can also be neither.
 It is important to remind yourself why you’re programming and to constantly evaluate your progress and interest.
 If you become bored or dissatisfied then simply look at another field — the beauty of programming is that its a frame of mind; once you have it you can learn something new at an accelerated rate.

 This section is about how you can stay focused on what you set out to do.
 What’s the point in starting something if you don’t reach a point of success somewhere down the line?
 Having a set of tools that make programming enjoyable and easier are vital for survival.

 If you need some insight in terms of the programming itself, feel free to check out my other blog posts.
-Currently, my post Mistakes, and why you need them is the only other post which talks briefly about what you go through while programming.
 If in doubt, look what your compiler or your built program is feeding back to you, isolate the code that is making it function that way and fix it.
 Don’t EVER let a problem halt a project.
 If there’s any reason to abandon something don’t ever let it be some sort of bug or compiler error.
 In face, these are the things you should be craving as you will develop your skills as a programmer, debugger and a researcher all at once.

 I’ve talked about this previously and I’m going to talk about it again.
 Any programming enthusiast needs source control and a space on the internet where they can see what they’ve done.

 “GitHub is a development platform inspired by the way you work.
 From open source to business, you can host and review code, manage projects, and build software alongside millions of other developers.”
 In English, GitHub is a space where you can upload coding projects and collaborate with other people easily.
 Even when working solo having a code repository is crucial.
 If you make a mistake or if your computer fails then there will always be the last “commit” online.